wang-jj/PaperRead/README.md

 2. Stablizing Reinforcement Learning in Dynamic Environment with Application to Online Recommendation
 3. Graph Convolutional Neural Networks for Web-Scale Recommender Systems
 4. Learning Tree-based Deep Model for Recommender Systems
+5. Leveraging Meta-path based Context for Top-N Recommendation with A Neural Co-Attention Model
+6. Multi-Pointer Co-Attention Networks for Recommendation

 ## KDD2017